Ikechukwu-Miracle/alx-system_engineering-devops/0x01-shell_permissions/README.md

-6-multiple_permissions gives rwx to user, r-x to group and r-- to others for the hello file 7-everybody gives everyone execute permission on the file 'hello' 8-James_Bond gives all the rights (rwx) to other users only
+6-multiple_permissions gives rwx to user, r-x to group and r-- to others for the hello file 7-everybody gives everyone execute permission on the file 'hello' 8-James_Bond gives all the rights (rwx) to other users only 9-John_Doe gives the permissions -rwxr-x-wx to the file 'hello'